 | South Australia | $1.4m | $70,830 | $70,830 |

-Every figure in the matrix is computed at compile time from the state-revenue-office formulas current at May 2026.
+Every figure in the matrix is computed at compile time from the state-revenue-office formulas current for FY2026-27.
 The formulas themselves live in our public repository at src/lib/stamp-duty-state-formulas.ts and are sourced from:

 - VIC: SRO Victoria principal-place-of-residence duty

-- QLD: QRO transfer duty + first-home concession
+- QLD: QRO transfer duty and first-home concession

 - WA: RevenueWA transfer duty (rates effective 14 March 2025)